 Parasailing is one of the most popular water sports on Langkawi Island.
 Source: backpackies.wordpress.com

-Water sports are the must when you visit Langkawi!
-The island has several beautiful beaches in Langkawi that you can go enjoy sun and the sand – Tanjung Rhu, Pantai Cenang beach, Burau Bay, Datai Bay and Pantai Kok are the among the famous beaches there.
+The island has several beautiful beaches, and Tanjung Rhu, Pantai Cenang beach, Burau Bay, Datai Bay and Pantai Kok are the among the famous beaches there.
 Alternatively, beaches like Pantai Tengah provide a quieter yet equally awesome spot for some pretty suntan boat tour and play beach ball.

 8.Take a Kilim Karst Geoforest Park Mangrove Tour